-In this post we are going to look the main factors that indicate a high quality antique pocket watch.
+In this post, we are going to look at the main factors that indicate a high-quality antique pocket watch.
 Whether you are looking to start a collection or to evaluate an inherited timepiece, these seven categories are points to consider.

 1) Case material and finish